regstrtn/cnt-community-detection/readme_for_visualisation_code.txt

 NETWORK INPUT: network file paths can be specified in the variables from lines 214 to 220

+The code reads in the pickle files of (first) ground truth network and communities and then for (either or both) Louvain (and/or GN) detected communities.

 The pickle files for ground truth, Louvain and GN were each slightly different.
 To read these 3 kinds of files and draw network, codes, with comments are on the following lines:
 Ground Truth : Line 221